 Compatibility: Maximize compatibility with current and future user agents, including assistive technologies such as Google's screen reader TalkBack.

-In addition to the four main principles, also consider the following:
+In addition to the four main principles, also consider the following when designing for accessibility:

 Developers do the accessibility heavy lifting, however they cannot do it without a mindful design.
 Design with everyone in mind.